JKUATSES/embedded-systems-course-2022/lesson3-digital-i/o/README.md

 ```

 Please note that AVR has created useful macros for checking bits, clearing bits and more.
-You should include <avr/io.h> to use these macros.
+You should include ```c <avr/io.h> ``` to use these macros.
 A snippet is shown below:

 ```c